uggla/rust-gopher-friend-cli/articles/article_02.md

 ```

 However, it gives us what is wrong and explains how to fix the issue.
 If the send() method fails, it returns a minreq::Error, and our function expects an Error.
 So we need a conversion.
 It can be achieved by implementing the From trait.
-So let's do that, first, we need to add this new kind of error (Response) in our Error enum.
+So let's do that.
+But, first, we need to add this new kind of error (Response) in our Error enum.

 ```rust
 enum Error {